Introduction

 Common Mistakes When Serving French Press in Restaurants

 - Letting brew sit in the press – Over-extraction occurs.
 Serve immediately after plunging.
+If you must hold, decant into a thermal carafe.

 - Skipping the bloom – Pour a little water first, wait 30 seconds, then add the rest.
 This releases CO2 for better extraction.